Scientific research regulation and ethics

 Gene technology refers to a range of molecular techniques that allow the direct alteration of the genetic material of living things (organisms) so they may produce new or modified substances, or perform new or changed functions.

-To protect the health and safety of people and the environment, the Australian and Queensland governments have enacted complementary legislation to regulate this technology: the Commonwealth Gene Technology Act 2000 (Cwlth) and the Gene Technology (Queensland) Act 2016.
+To support the National Gene Technology Scheme, the Australian and Queensland governments have enacted complementary legislation to regulate this technology: the Commonwealth Gene Technology Act 2000 (Cwlth) and the Gene Technology (Queensland) Act 2016.

-The new Act automatically applies the Commonwealth gene technology laws as laws of Queensland - known as 'lock-step' - so that a consistent approach is in place across both jurisdictions.
-The new Act also contains a provision whereby Queensland can 'opt out' of future Commonwealth amendments if they are not in Queensland's interests.
+The Queensland Act automatically applies the Commonwealth gene technology laws as laws of Queensland – known as 'lock-step' – so that a consistent approach is in place across both jurisdictions.
+The Queensland Act also contains a provision whereby Queensland can 'opt out' of future Commonwealth amendments if they are not in Queensland's interests.

-The Gene Technology Regulator will administer and enforce the new Queensland legislation.
+The Gene Technology Regulator administers and enforces the Queensland legislation.

 Queensland has not banned commercial production of genetically modified crops.